Tim Moore (comedian)

 Tim Moore (December 9, 1887 – December 13, 1958) was an American vaudevillian and comic actor of the first half of the 20th century.
 He gained his greatest recognition in the starring role of George "Kingfish" Stevens in the CBS TV's The Amos 'n' Andy Show.
-He proudly stated, "I've made it a point never to tell a joke on stage that I couldn't tell in front of my mother."
+He proudly stated, "I've made it a point never to tell a joke on the stage that I couldn't tell in front of my mother."

 Biography

 Early years

 Moore was born Harry Roscoe Moore in Rock Island, Illinois, one of 13 children of Harry and Cynthia Moore.
 His father was a night watchman at a brewery.
 Tim Moore dropped out of grammar school to work at odd jobs in town and even danced for pennies in the streets with his friend, Romeo Washburn.

 In 1898, Moore and Washburn went into vaudeville in an act called "Cora Miskel and Her Gold Dust Twins."
 It was booked by agents and travelled through the United States and even Great Britain.
 As Moore and Washburn grew older, the act became less effective and Miss Miskel sent them back to their parents in Rock Island.
 Shortly after this, Moore joined the medicine show of "Doctor Mick" (Charles S. Mick), who sold a patented quack remedy called Pru-ri-ta.
 Doctor Mick travelled through the Midwestern states, with songs and dances provided by Moore and four Kickapoo Indians.
 The young man also worked in a carnival sideshow and gave guided tours as a "native" tour guide in Hawaii.